 The depiction of ancient myths in the bronze door by Filarete was one of many decorative elements, but a few decades later it became the main subject of important works of art.
 This occurred in particular in Florence at the court of Lorenzo il Magnifico.
 Cardinal Giuliano de' Medici, son of Lorenzo, became Pope Leo X in 1513 and he brought the spirit of the Florentine court to Rome.
 During his pontificate Agostino Chigi, a very rich banker, entirely decorated his villa with subjects taken from the works of Ovid and other Latin writers.

 The Fall of Phaeton (Book I) at Palazzo Farnese di Caprarola

 Almost all the 48 constellations identified by Ptolemy, a IInd century AD astronomer and mathematician, have names associated with myths described by Ovid.
-In 1575 Cardinal Alessandro Farnese, nephew of Pope Paul III, had one of the largest halls of his palace at Caprarola decorated with a map of the world on one wall and that of the sky on the ceiling.
+In 1575 Cardinal Alessandro Farnese, grandson of Pope Paul III, had one of the largest halls of his palace at Caprarola decorated with a map of the world on one wall and that of the sky on the ceiling.
 The constellations were depicted according to the myths of the Metamorphoses.

 Some of the myths described by Ovid acquired a new significance during the Renaissance and afterwards.
 Perseus killing Medusa became a symbol of victory over an enemy (either a military or a political one).
 The statue by Cellini was meant to celebrate the victory of Cosimo I de' Medici over his Florentine opponents, that by Canova the victories of Napoleon Bonaparte.
 The latter was eventually bought by Pope Pius VII for its artistic value, rather than its symbolic meaning.